DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Experiments

+We evaluate the robustness of DERMARK against three types of attacks: insertion, deletion, and watermark erasure to demonstrate that DERMARK maintains high watermark detection accuracy under such attacks.

-\textbf{(1) Insertion Attacks}.
-After inserting 5\% and 10\% of additional tokens into the generated text of OPT-1.3b (Fig. \ref{fig:opt_insert}) and GPT-2 (Fig. \ref{fig:gpt_insert}), DERMARK demonstrates higher watermark detection rates while requiring fewer tokens per bit compared to Balance-Marking.
-The scatter points and fitted lines show that DERMARK's curve lies below that of Balance-Marking, highlighting its ability to achieve equivalent accuracy with reduced token overhead.
+\paragraph{Insertion Attacks.} We assess robustness to insertion by adding 5\% and 10\% random tokens to the generated texts.
+As shown in Fig.~\ref{fig:insert}, DERMARK consistently achieves higher watermark detection rates with fewer tokens per embedded bit compared to Balance-Marking.
+The scatter plots and fitted trend lines indicate that DERMARK's performance curve lies below that of the baseline, underscoring its resilience to insertion noise.

-\textbf{(2) Deletion Attacks}.
-After deleting 5\% and 10\% of tokens from the generated text of OPT-1.3b (Fig. \ref{fig:opt_delete}) and GPT-2 (Fig. \ref{fig:gpt_delete}), DERMARK consistently outperforms Balance-Marking, exhibiting a lower token-per-bit ratio and higher watermark detection rate.
-This advantage becomes more pronounced at higher detection rates, where efficiency differences are critical.
-The key takeaway is that DERMARK’s superior efficiency in token utilization enhances its robustness against adversarial attacks, ensuring reliable watermark detection with minimal overhead.
-This performance advantage highlights DERMARK’s potential as a preferred method for practical applications requiring efficient and resilient text watermarking.

-\textbf{(3) Erasure Attacks}.
-Our method does not impose specific requirements on the division of red and green sets or the choice of hash functions, ensuring compatibility with existing semantically unbiased approaches.
-By adjusting the partitioning of the red and green subsets, we can achieve semantic neutrality in watermarked texts \cite{hu2023unbiasedwatermarklargelanguage}.
-Similarly, our method is compatible with SIR, allowing us to leverage textual semantics to guide the hash function, thereby enhancing robustness against erasure attacks \cite{liu2024semanticinvariantrobustwatermark}.
+\paragraph{Deletion Attacks.} To evaluate deletion robustness, we randomly remove 5\% and 10\% of tokens from generated outputs.
+As illustrated in Fig~\ref{fig:delete}, DERMARK outperforms Balance-Marking, achieving a lower token-per-bit ratio while maintaining higher detection accuracy.
+The performance gap widens at higher thresholds, highlighting DERMARK's superior robustness under adversarial conditions.

+\paragraph{Erasure Attacks.} The core mechanism of DERMARK lies in its segmentation process rather than the embedding step.
+Within each segment, a one-bit watermarking scheme is employed, allowing DERMARK to leverage existing one-bit watermarking techniques originally designed to enhance robustness against watermark erase attacks.
+For example, DERMARK imposes no constraints on the choice of watermarking strategy, ensuring compatibility with both semantically neutral watermarking strategy~\cite{hucwwzh24} and flexible watermarking strategy~\cite{wanggwy25}.
+This design choice contributes to improved resilience against paraphrasing attacks.